obsoletenerd/obsoletenerd.com/pages/links.md

 [Apollo Lunar Surface Journal](https://www.nasa.gov/history/alsj/main.html) - An absolute gem of the early web, this is an *extremely* comprehensive collection of information about the Apollo Lunar Surface Journeys, including transcripts, photographs, and technical data, scanned trainined guides, audio recordings, and so much more.
 First published in 1995, this is such a valuable resource for space enthusiasts.

 [Higher Intellect](https://preterhuman.net) - Started in the late 1990s, Higher Intellect is a colossal collection of text files and PDFs on every topic imaginable.
 Data hoarding as a service-to-humanity.
 This is one of those websites you want stored on your NAS for when society collapses.

-<a id="indexes-and-directories"></a>
-## Indexes & Directories

-Old-school web directories and curated lists made by people who want to share the best of the indie-web without the influence of algorithms and advertiser-funded bias.

-[Gossip's Web](https://gossipsweb.net) - A handmade directory of handmade websites.
-Like this links page but with orders of magnitude more content and better organisation.

-[The Useless Web](https://theuselessweb.com) - Directory of extremely random web creations by individuals who submit their projects to the list, and then you can click to see a random project by someone.
-Basically an art experiment in front-end web design and user interaction.

-[Cameron's World](https://www.cameronsworld.net) - An epic trip down Geocities-era memory lane.
-Meticulously crafted anti-minimalism homepage made to look like a digital scrapbook of 90s GIFs and backgrounds, scattered with links to random archived Geocities homepages.
-Dig around, there's treasure galore.

-[Wiby](https://wiby.org) - Search engine for personal websites, focussing on oldweb/indieweb style hobbyist/fan pages.
-Click the "surprise me" button to get some examples.

-[Ooh.Directory](https://ooh.directory) - A directory of 2,000+ blogs collated in the style of early Yahoo, completely with categories/sub-categories, search, and "go to a random blog" functions.
-A personal project of a single person.

 <a id="open-source-tools"></a>
 ## Open Source Tools